-Bower comes to the nation’s capital after working the past two years at Plymouth (N.H.)
+Bower joined the Cardinal staff in 2016 after working the previous two years at Plymouth (N.H.)
 State University.
-Last year he helped the Panthers enjoy their first winning season in 10 years.
+In 2015-16, the Panthers enjoyed their first winning season in 10 years.

-At Nichols College in Dudley, Mass., Bower helped lead the 2013-14 Bison to a school-record 23 victories.
-The win total included a program-best 13-game winning streak.
+At Nichols College in Dudley, Mass., in 2013-14, Bower contributed to the Bison’s then school-record 23 victories.
+The win total included a 10-game winning streak.
 Nichols won the Commonwealth Coast Conference regular-season championship.

-Although the Bison fell in the tournament finals, they rebounded with a first-round home victory in the ECAC New England Basketball Championship tournament.
-Bower’s coaching helped Ryan Sheehan score 2,106 career points.
+The Bison fell in the tournament finals but rebounded with a first-round home victory in the ECAC New England Basketball Championship tournament.
+Bower’s coaching helped Ryan Sheehan become Nichols’ all-time leading scorer with 2,106 career points.

-Bower turned down opportunities to play Division III basketball once he found a program that would allow him to nurture his dream of becoming a basketball coach.
-He found that at Sacred Heart University in Fairfield, Conn.
-He handled a variety of duties as a manager at the Division I school from 2009-13 and rose to the role of head manager.
+Bower turned down opportunities to play Division III basketball once he found a program that allowed him to pursue his dream of becoming a basketball coach.
+He found that at Division I Sacred Heart University in Fairfield, Conn., where he served as a manager from 2009-13.
+He handled a variety of duties and rose to head manager.

 Bower played baseball and basketball at Hopkinton (N.H.)
 High School.
 He lettered three years on the hardwood.
 During his first two seasons, the Hawks qualified for the state tournament quarterfinals.
 Prior to his senior year (2008-09), he played on the New Hampshire Mavericks AAU team.